 The right schedule for you will depend upon your individual circumstances, interests and background.
 Students who love science, are confident of their study skills, and are eager to attend medical school directly after college should choose two sciences.
 Do not feel pressured to conform to any formula that doesn't feel right to you.
 Take the classes that you are excited about and make a commitment to do your best in them.
 For many students headed toward the health professions, science comes more easily than French, English or art history.
 Be yourself.

 There are several options.
 First, you can apply to medical school a year or two after graduation.
 If you have not completed your premedical course requirements by the time of your graduation, then you might consider enrolling in one of the post-baccalaureate premedical programs that are available.
 Second, it is possible to take one or more of the courses during the summer school programs, although there are certain disadvantages to that plan (see FAQ above).
-See Leslie North to devise a plan of action.
+See Leslie Bell to devise a plan of action.